Venezuelan government says it stopped ‘invasion’ launched from Colombia

 U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture

+Maduro’s government officials said eight people were killed and two were captured in a predawn maritime incursion near the port city of La Guaira, about 18 miles from Caracas.
+Images broadcast on state television showed a cache of seized equipment including weapons and a helmet emblazoned with an American flag.

+The government’s claims prompted a flurry of accusations and counteraccusations over the nature and backing of the alleged plot.
+The mainstream Venezuelan opposition, led by Juan Guaidó — who is recognized as the nation’s rightful leader by the United States and more than 50 other countries — denied any links to the La Guaira incursion, and questioned the veracity of the government’s account.

-Yet three anti-Maduro figures familiar with Sunday’s incursion — including opposition lawmaker Hernán Alemán — linked it to a separate effort to oust the 57-year old socialist autocrat being organized by Venezuelan military defectors in Colombia that some believe might have been infiltrated by government agents.
+Three anti-Maduro figures familiar with Sunday’s incursion, including opposition lawmaker Hernán Alemán, linked it to a separate effort to oust Maduro organized by Venezuelan military defectors in Colombia that some think might have been infiltrated by government agents.

-As part of that operation, Cliver Alcalá — a former Venezuelan Army general who was brought to the United States from Colombia in March to face narcotrafficking charges — alledgedly sought to train more than 100 soldiers, mostly Venezuelan defectors, in three camps in Colombia for an incursion into Venezuela.
+As part of that operation, Cliver Alcalá — a former Venezuelan Army general who was brought to the United States from Colombia in March to face narcotrafficking charges — allegedly sought to train more than 100 soldiers, mostly Venezuelan defectors, in three camps in Colombia for an incursion into Venezuela.
 The men involved in Sunday morning’s operation hailed from those camps, these people say.

-Alcalá, who was charged alongside Maduro and other senior officials by U.S. prosecutors in March, is in U.S. custody.
+Alcalá, who was charged alongside Maduro and other senior officials by U.S. authorities in March, is in U.S. custody.
 His lawyer declined to comment Sunday.

 The operation involved at least three boats, though only one was captured.
 One of its commanders sent audio recordings to Venezuelan military and police WhatsApp groups, calling for troops to rebel and take to the streets.